-- Your kindergartener has a kinder teacher, specific to them, and a world-class kindergarten classical curriculum.
+- Your kindergartener has a kindergarten teacher, specific to them, and a world-class kindergarten classical curriculum.
 Your fourth grader has a fourth grade teacher, specific to them, and a world-class classical fourth grade curriculum.

-- Each student in your in-person group has their own online teacher, their own virtual community, their own individualized feedback and instruction.
+- Each student in your in-person group has their own online teacher, their own virtual community, and their own individualized feedback and instruction.